kovidgoyal/calibre/manual/server.rst

     RewriteRule ^/calibre/(.*) http://localhost:8080/calibre/$1 [proxy]
     RewriteRule ^/calibre http://localhost:8080 [proxy]

-That's all, you will now be able to access the calibre Content Server under the /calibre URL in your Apache server.
+That's all, you will now be able to access the calibre Content server under the /calibre URL in your Apache server.
 The above rules pass all requests under /calibre to the calibre server running on port 8080 and thanks to the --url-prefix option above, the calibre server handles them transparently.